 How do you know if an animal can see color?

-This questioned can be answered pretty easy.
+This question can be answered pretty easily.
 If an animal eye has cones they will be able to see some color.
-What is difficult to know is which colors can an animal see and how strong or weak will the color appear to the animal.
+What is difficult to know is which colors an animal can see and how strong or weak the color will appear to the animal.

 Scientists can study an animal eye and find out if it contains cones and what colors of light the cones can detect.
 It is also possible to count the number of cones and their location in the retina to understand how strong or weak a color might appear to an animal.

 But, what color does the animal see?
-Vision, like all of our senses is processed in the brain.
-Without being able to get into the head of animal it is only possible to know what colors can be detected and not how they "look" to the animal.
+Vision, like all of our senses, is processed in the brain.
+Without being able to get into the head of an animal, it is only possible to know what colors can be detected and not how they "look" to the animal.

-This is also true for humans.
+This is also true for a more familiar animal: the human.
 Two people may say they see a painted wall as a particular color, but do they see it the same way?
 The answer is not known at this point.

 Do humans have better color vision than animals?